Peace movement: Peace and Truce of God

 The first mass peace movements were the Peace of God (Pax Dei, proclaimed in AD 989 at the Council of Charroux) and the Truce of God, which was proclaimed in 1027.
 The Peace of God was spearheaded by bishops as a response to increasing violence against monasteries after the fall of the Carolingian dynasty.
 The movement was promoted at a number of subsequent church councils, including Charroux (989 and c.
 1028), Narbonne (990), Limoges (994 and 1031), Poitiers (c.
 1000), and Bourges (1038).
 The Truce of God sought to restrain violence by limiting the number of days of the week and times of the year when the nobility was able to employ violence.
 These peace movements "set the foundations for modern European peace movements."

 Peace churches

 The Reformation gave rise to a number of Protestant sects beginning in the 16th century, including the peace churches.
-Foremost among these churches wre the Religious Society of Friends (Quakers), Amish, Mennonites, and the Church of the Brethren.
+Foremost among these churches were the Religious Society of Friends (Quakers), Amish, Mennonites, and the Church of the Brethren.
 The Quakers were prominent advocates of pacifism, who had repudiated all forms of violence and adopted a pacifist interpretation of Christianity as early as 1660.
 Throughout the 18th-century wars in which Britain participated, the Quakers maintained a principled commitment not to serve in an army or militia and not pay the alternative £10 fine.